simonpoulding/DataGenerators.jl/README.md

 DataGenerators is a (work-in-progress) test generation package for Julia (http://julialang.org/).
 It can use techniques for search and optimization to find test inputs that improve your testing.

-Even though DataGenerators can be used as a stand-alone package it supports automated testing with the [AutoTest.jl package](http://www.github.com/robertfeldt/AutoTest.jl).
+Even though DataGenerators can be used as a stand-alone package it supports automated testing with the [BaseTestAuto.jl package](http://www.github.com/robertfeldt/BaseTestAuto.jl).

 DataGenerators is based in a number of research articles: